Art And Outdoorsy Things to do in Williamstown MA, Northern Berkshires

-WHY GO: Williamstown MA is home to Williams College and the Williamstown Theater Festival, but in July 2014, the Art World was all atwitter about the reopening of the town’s Sterling and Francine Clark Art Institute – now known as “The Clark” – after a $145 million expansion and renovation.
+WHY GO: Williamstown MA is home to Williams College and the Williamstown Theater Festival, and, what was formerly the Sterling and Francine Clark Art Institute – now known as “The Clark.”

-Art lovers will want to spend a day or two in The Clark’s new digs, and then scope out the exhibits at the Williams College Art Museum – now in the old Williams Inn.
-But for visitors who are allergic to museums, there’s still plenty of options.
+Art lovers will want to spend a day or two at The Clark, and then scope out the exhibits at the Williams College Art Museum.
+But for visitors who are allergic to museums, and who prefer a more active getaway, there are still plenty of options.
 Here’s what to do, where to eat and where to stay in this Northwestern Berkshires town.

 Best Things to Do in Williamstown MA